Soldanella

 The genus Soldanella, commonly known in English as snowbell, includes about 15 species of flowering plants native to European mountains, from the Pyrenees, the Apennines, the Alps, the Carpathians and the Balkans.
-They grow in woods, damp pastures and rocky landscapes from 500-3,000 m above sea level, often in hollows which hold snow into late spring and early summer.
+They grow in woods, damp pastures and rocky landscapes from above sea level, often in hollows which hold snow into late spring and early summer.
 The name Soldanella means "little coins" in Italian.

 Appearance

-The plant typically has a basal rosette of simple, orbicular leaves 1–5 cm wide, with the flower stalks arising from the centre of the rosette, each stalk bearing 1-6 white to violet flowers.
+The plant typically has a basal rosette of simple, orbicular leaves wide, with the flower stalks arising from the centre of the rosette, each stalk bearing 1–6 white to violet flowers.

 The species are similar to each other and it is nearly impossible to identify images.
 Subtle differences are observable using a magnifying glass.

 The species can be lumped in groups of similar appearance.